tnttodda/TypeTopology/source/TernaryBoehmReals.lagda.md

 We encode real numbers using the data type for ternary Boehm reals 𝕂.

-Each 𝕂 is a function x ꞉ ℤ → ℤ with some restrictions on it, so that we only have our encodings of real numbers inside 𝕂, and n2ot any function of type ℤ → ℤ.
+Each 𝕂 is a function x ꞉ ℤ → ℤ with some restrictions on it, so that we only have our encodings of real numbers inside 𝕂, and not any function of type ℤ → ℤ.

 The function x : ℤ → ℤ takes a "precision-level" n : ℤ and gives back an encoding x(n) : ℤ of a real interval.